Save big (up to $1,875) on small business tools with our free membership, business.com+

 The interest rate on a business loan can vary widely depending on factors like the lender, the type of loan and your creditworthiness.

-Data from the Federal Reserve Bank of Kansas City shows that small business loans in Q1 2023 had a median initial interest rate of 7% for fixed-rate loans and 7.9% for variable-rate loans.
 It’s worth noting many lenders don’t disclose the top of their interest rate range.
 Additionally, applicants with lower credit scores may face significantly higher interest rates.
-Average rates can also change over time depending on the federal interest rate.
+Interest rates fluctuate based on the Federal Reserve’s benchmark rates, which have remained elevated to combat inflation.

 It’s also crucial to understand that business loans may come with various types of interest rates.
 An APR (annual percentage rate) is a commonly used measurement that factors in any additional fees on top of the regular interest.
-However, some lenders may opt for a general interest rate or a factor rate, which typically excludes fees from the calculation.
+Some alternative lenders may use a factor rate, expressed as a decimal that multiplies your loan amount to determine the total repayment, which can result in higher effective interest rates than traditional APR-based loans.

 Did you find this content helpful?